 |Developing Cross-Cultural Competence A Guide for Working with Children and Their Families, Fourth Edition|

-This book is about working with families who have diverse cultural backgrounds.
+This book is about supporting families from diverse cultural backgrounds.

 |Different Speeds and Different Needs: How to Teach Sports to Every Kid|

 This book shows how to establish and sustain inclusive sports programs that are fun and welcoming for children and youth with a wide range of special needs.
 It is written for educators.